gary-archer/oauth.blog/posts/web-architecture-goals.md

 Single page applications must be able to interact with APIs, so need an API message credential.
 APIs must return only correct and allowed data for each user, so the user must be authenticated first.

-OAuth and OpenID Connect provide powerful options for issuing access tokens as API message credentials, and authenticating the user in many possible ways.
+**OAuth 2.0** and **OpenID Connect** are the standards that provide the most powerful options for issuing access tokens as API message credentials, and authenticating the user in many possible ways.
 [OAuth for Browser Based Apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps) provides some best practice recommendations.

 ### Goal: Prevent Browser Threats